SpeedyDolphin/FoundryVTT-MovementTrail/README.md

 # Athena's Token Trail
 A Foundry VTT module that shows a trail for the movement a token does in a round of combat.
+Note: Not finsihed.
+See the dev branch for the most up to date version.
+Built on Foundry v12.
+I intend to make it compatable with later versions when finsihed.
 ![image](https://raw.githubusercontent.com/SpeedyDolphin/FoundryVTT-MovementTrail/refs/heads/dev/images/ModuleDemo.png)

 ## Usage